 - Get your LOC renewed pre-merger.
 If your community bank has announced a merger, request a renewal or extension before the integration closes.

 - Document your relationship history.
-If a post-merger loan officer doesn't know your business, a well-documented credit history and business narrative helps your case.
+If a post-merger loan officer does not know your business, a well-documented credit history and business narrative helps your case.

 - Explore credit union membership.
-Many credit unions are actively expanding business lending and offer competitive rates without the consolidation risk of bank M&A.
+Many credit unions are actively expanding business lending and offer competitive rates without the consolidation risk of bank M and A.